IHE/ITI.SeR/SeR.md

 ### 39.4.1 Concepts

 This section describes the primary use-cases for the SeR Profile.
-In this use case, the storing facility relies on a trusted actor able to evaluate access rights.

-The Authorization Decisions Manager acts as a Policy Decision Point (PDP) and implements functions of Policy Information Point (PIP) and Policy Administration Point (PAP).
-The Authorization Decisions Manager in this use-case act as a PIP because it manages the whole set of information needed to perform an access decision:
+In the primary use-cases the Authorization Decisions Manager manages the whole set of information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).

+In the primary use case the Authorization Decisions Manager manages:
 - Consent Documents subscribed by patients
 - Security & Privacy Metadata
 - Access Policies
 - Patients and Providers Master Data and relationship between them
 - Etc.

-The Authorization Decisions Manager may implement functions of a PAP, administering and maintaining Affinity Domain Policies.
+The Authorization Decisions Manager may also implement functions of a Policy Administration Point (PAP), administering and maintaining Affinity Domain Policies.

 ### 39.4.2 Use Cases

 #### 39.4.2.1 Use Case #1: Environment with a centralized Access Decision Manager

-This use-case describes how an XDS Document Repository without internal Access Control mechanisms uses Authorization Decisions made by a third party.
+This use-case describes how an XDS Document Repository uses Authorization Decisions made by the Authorization Decisions Manager.

 <!-- Dmytro: The paragraph below is moved from section 39.3, the word "mandatory"
 originally present there is removed. -->